honeycombio/refinery/rules_conditions.md

     Datatype: int
 ```

-In this scenario, the rule applies to traces with more than 300 spans.
+In this `meta.span_count` example, the Refinery rule applies to traces with more than 300 spans.
-For details about all supported special fields, check out [documentation here](https://docs.honeycomb.io/manage-data-volume/refinery/configuration/#refinery-telemetry)
+For details about all supported special fields, check out our [Refinery Telemetry documentation](https://docs.honeycomb.io/manage-data-volume/refinery/configuration/#refinery-telemetry).

 ### Virtual Fields

 To handle specific scenarios when rules are evaluated before the arrival of root spans, Refinery introduces the concept of virtual fields.
 These fields provide metadata about traces that have timed out while waiting for their root span.

+This example shows a rule that drops traces containing more than 1000 spans by using the virtual field `?.NUM_DESCENDANTS`.

 ```yaml
 Rules: